 Our skilled Denturist will work with your natural gum, lip and bite lines to ensure your smile is natural and you are pleased with the results.
 This is an important step as your facial profile is structured by the natural teeth and jaw lines.
 At this stage, photographs can be quite helpful in determining the best tooth position, size, colour and relation between the upper and lower dentures.

 The most important aspect of denture creation is balancing the bite profiles.
 The upper and lower dentures must come together properly to stabilize the bite.
 This will make everyday actions easy, like biting, chewing and chatting that may have been difficult without careful planning and a skilled technician.

 The denture must be perfectly created.
-If the denture is made too large it will push out the lip and cause pain and difficulty, if too small they will not be supportive and will cause issues during their everyday use.
+If the denture is made too large, it will push out the lip and cause pain and difficulty.
+If it is too small, they will not be supportive and will cause issues during their everyday use.